TSP22SCM81N/WeekDayAssessment/README.md

 Clone the repo

 step 2:
-open it on VS code and to install all the dependencies run, npm install
+open it on VS code and go to the project directory cd "path"

 step 3:
+to install all the dependencies run, npm install

+step 4:
 npm run dev